Cultural Revolution: Literature

 Literature adapted the aesthetic themes from the model works, such as the "three prominences".
 Applied in the literary context, the principle of the three prominences was that texts should demonstrate the struggle between revolutionary and reactionary forces in a stark and dichotomous manner.
+Other literary trends during the period included the integration of modern style and local traditions (such as clappertalk) and poetry-style dramatic dialogues.

 During the Cultural Revolution, the long-form novel was an emphasized form of literature.
 Among the major genres were novels about the experiences of sent-down youth.
 These included novels written by sent-down youths themselves, such as Zhang Kangkang's 1975 novel Dividing Line and Zhang Changgong's 1973 novel Youth.

+Literary works by amateurs, such as factory workers, spread during the Cultural Revolution.
 Among the amateur writers who became prominent during the Cultural Revolution was Duan Ruixia for the 1973 short story, Not Just One of the Audience.

 Writing about the romantic relationships of revolutionary martyrs became one of the taboo topics during the Cultural Revolution.

+A large amount of poetry was published during the Cultural Revolution; it proliferated in non-traditional literary avenues like newspapers, performances, and Red Guard pamphlets.